RBCanty/Roblonski/deck_layout/readme.md

 platform can be aware if it has run out of system fluid and stop a long campaign before running dry.

 **Placeables**\
-This pythong file also defines the Placeable abstraction.
+This python file also defines the Placeable abstraction.
 Any location on the liquid handler bed is represented as a Placeable object.
 (Locatable would have been a good alternate name for this).
 All Placeable objects can provide the XY or Z coordinates of their center, their access point, their transfer point, and their edge.
 (These are often the locations provided by a Rack object).
 There are subtypes of Placeable: A Coordinate